blockdeep/libro/src/low/Use_Appropriate_Naming_Conventions.md

 ## Description

-Inconsistent or vague naming conventions can make code harder to read and understand, slowing down development and increasing the likelihood of errors.
-Clear and consistent naming improves code readability and helps maintain a well-organized codebase.
+Inconsistent or unclear naming conventions can create confusion, making the codebase harder to read and maintain.
+Vague function, variable, or type names can slow down development and increase the likelihood of errors, as developers may struggle to understand the purpose of various components.
+Clear and consistent naming conventions improve code readability, reduce ambiguity, and help maintain an organized codebase that is easier to work with, especially as the project grows.
+By adhering to proper naming conventions, developers ensure that their code is intuitive, maintainable, and scalable.

 ## What should be avoided